VladPetrariu/WhatsTheScore-Preview/README.md

 ## Why I built this

 Every group of friends has the same conversation eventually: *"Wait, who's actually won the most?"* You play pool every Friday for a year and nobody can remember if Alex was up 4–2 or 6–4 against Sam.
 You start a Notes app tally that nobody updates.
-You try a spreadsheet — same outcome.
+You try a spreadsheet, same outcome.

 The problem isn't that you need a more capable spreadsheet.
 The problem is that **no scoring system feels like it has stakes.** Tallies are flat.
 They don't reward streaks, they don't punish slumps, they don't give you something to brag about over the table.

 The competitive games we already love solved this years ago.
 Ranked ladders work because the visible identity of a "Gold 2" or a "Diamond 1" carries weight.
 You don't want to drop a tier.
 You want the next one.

-WhatsTheScore? takes that exact loop and points it at the games friends actually play together — not the ones a giant studio published.
+WhatsTheScore? takes that exact loop and points it at the games friends actually play together, not the ones a giant studio published.
 You log results in seconds, the math happens for you, and the ranks do the rest of the work.

 > Read more in [`docs/WHY.md`](docs/WHY.md).